 Preparing for Migration

-In Checklist for Jira Server/Data Center
+Checklist for Jira Server/Data Center

 1. Verify the scope of each Checklist Custom Field Context.
 Ensure that the Context is only marked as “All Projects” for checklists that you truly want to have on all of your Jira issues.
+(When using checklists on-prem you may have set the Context to “All Projects,” but omitted the Checklist Custom field on screens in certain projects.
+When migrating to Cloud, this can result in useless data being stored in the database, or unwanted checklists appearing on Jira issues.)

 2. Some items will need to be verified/reconfigured post-migration.
 Therefore, you may want to prepare an inventory of:

-3. Global items - Once migration is complete, you may want to create Checklist templates that include these items.
+1. Global items - Once migration is complete, you may want to create Checklist templates that include these items.

-4. Checklist permissions
+2. Checklist permissions

-5. Checklist conditions
+3. Checklist conditions

-6. Checklist validators
+4. Checklist validators

-7. Checklist post functions
+5. Checklist post functions

-8. Assigned checklist items - depending on the migration path you used, user IDs may or may not have been mapped from on-prem to cloud.
+6. Assigned checklist items - depending on the migration path you used, user IDs may or may not have been mapped from on-prem to cloud.
 Therefore, once users are set up in Cloud you will need to re-assign checklist items.

-9. Follow the instructions on this page to create the export file.
+3. Follow the instructions on this page to create the export file.

 Executing the Migration